pchemguy/spec-kit/templates/prespec-analysis.md

 A valid feature set is complete only when:

 - all user stories are assigned to exactly one feature;
-- all features are contiguous slices of the user story list;
+- all features are contiguous subsets of the user story list;
 - the first feature forms a defensible MVP (when applicable);
 - each subsequent feature is a valid extension slice;
 - all features satisfy the Feature Synthesis Rules;